przemub/smap-coding-challenge/REPORT.md

     * Considering the nature of this project, I opted for a simple implementation utilising built-in csv module and Django ORM.
 Unfortunately it is slow.
 If we had to import a lot of data, it would be beneficial to optimise it - I would use pandas library to import CSV files directly into the database and parallelise the task.
     * There is a mantra I heard a long time ago and it stuck with me - *If you need more than 3 levels of indentation, you’re screwed anyway, and should fix your program.*
      Therefore this part of code seems completely off to me.
 But on the other hand, *There should be one-- and preferably only one --obvious way to do it.*
      And the solution seemed obvious when I wrote it.
 But I'm not Dutch, even though I'm tall, so how could I know… Eh, who would expect that a requirement project would give me an existential crisis…

 * Views
     * detail view was marked as optional so I changed it purpose.
 Hope it's okay.
     * detail view is horribly slow and therefore it has caching turned on.
 In production I would precache all pages.

+* Tests
+    * I know that they are very lacking, but to be honest, in the past I had written tests only when regression was very probable or had happened before.
+That's the one thing I'd require training on :)